-With that, Brookes set off to do some more asking about trains and schedules.
-He returned without having any luck and was surprised to find Taylor standing on the rear platform of the train that never made the connection.
+With that, Dr. Brookes set off to do some more asking about trains and schedules.
+He returned without having any luck and was surprised to find Taylor standing on the rear platform of the train that never made the desired connection.
 He said, “Mr. Taylor, the stationmaster told us that train won’t make the connection.”
 Taylor just gave him a little smile and said, “Goodbye, Doctor.
 My Father runs the trains.”
-When Brookes protested and tried to talk reason to Taylor, he only received the same reply, “Goodbye, Doctor.
+When Dr. Brookes protested and tried to talk reason to Taylor, he only received the same reply: “Goodbye, Doctor.
 My Father runs the trains.”

 And was the connection made?
 Yes.
 As Taylor’s train was pulling into the station, he saw the other train sitting there as if it was waiting for him.
 The conductor, with genuine surprise said, “Well, there it is.
 But I didn’t expect it.”
 Taylor then got off his train, made his way across the platform, boarded the other train, and easily made it to the church for his speaking engagement.

 Jesus said to His followers, “Don’t worry about your life” (Matthew 6:25).
-He backed up that command by using the birds of the air and the lillies of the field as illustrations (Matthew 6:26-30).
+Then He backed up that command by using the birds of the air and the lilies of the field as illustrations (Matthew 6:26-30).
 If God sees to the care of birds and flowers, how much more will He see to the needs of His children?

 In another setting, Jesus said, “Are not two sparrows sold for a copper coin?
 And not one of them falls to the ground apart from your Father’s will.
 But the very hairs of your head are all numbered.
 Do not fear therefore; you are of more value than many sparrows” (Matthew 10:29-31).

-I’ve got three questions for you:
+So, in light of these passages, I’ve got three questions for you: